Baptouuuu/Sy/docs/Configurator.md

   .set('foo.bar.baz', 24)
   .set('foo.baz', 42);
 ```
-With this you will obtain an object like below:
+With this, you will obtain an object like below:
 ```js
 {
   foo: {